Barton Springs Pool: History

+Native American Coahuiltecan descendants include Barton Springs among the four springs part of their creation story dating to prehistoric times; these springs are Comal Springs, Barton Springs, San Marcos Springs and San Antonio Springs.

-Long before Barton Springs Pool was built, the springs were considered sacred and were used for purification rituals by the Tonkawa Native American tribe who inhabited the area.
-Spanish explorers first found the springs in the 17th century, and around 1730 erected temporary missions at the site (later moving to San Antonio).
+Spanish explorers discovered the springs in the 17th century, and around 1730 erected temporary missions at the site (later moving to San Antonio).

-In 1837, soon after incorporation of the city of Austin, William ("Uncle Billy") Barton, the springs' namesake, settled the area.
-Barton named the three separate springs after his three daughters: Parthenia, Eliza, and Zenobia.
-He, and subsequent owners of the property, recognized its value as a tourist attraction, and promoted it vigorously, thus leading to the swimming hole's lasting popularity.
+In 1837, before the incorporation of the city of Austin, the area was settled by William ("Uncle Billy") Barton, who named three springs after his daughters: Parthenia, Eliza, and Zenobia.
+He and subsequent owners of the property recognized its value as a tourist attraction, and promoted it vigorously, thus leading to the swimming hole's lasting popularity.

 The last private owner of the property, Andrew Jackson Zilker, deeded it to Austin in 1918.
 During the 1920s, the city undertook a construction project to create a larger swimming area by damming the springs and building sidewalks.
 The bathhouse was designed in 1947 by Dan Driscoll, who also designed the bathhouse at Deep Eddy Pool.

 Operation of the pool

+The pool is open to the public every day except Thursday from 5 a.m. to 10 p.m.

+From mid-March through October, an entry fee ($2 to $5 for Austin residents, $4 to $9 for non-residents) is required from 8 a.m. until 9 p.m.
+Summer passes, valid from Memorial Day to Labor Day, are also available.
+Admission to the pool is free from November through mid-March.
+Lifeguards are on duty beginning at 8 a.m., and other hours are "swim at your own risk".